 - In a two-parter episode of Cheers, the minister to perform Woody and Kelly's wedding dies, so they (Sam et. al.) find a minister uncle to perform the ceremony.
 However, he's drunk, so they sober him up.
 Then he's not actually nasty, but he refuses to perform the ceremony because he hates marriage.
 So they get him drunk again.

-- According to this article from Cracked, Nikita Khrushchev prevented a war by being a friendly, sentimental drunk.
-Josip Broz Tito had gotten into a serious a serious tiff with Stalin, which led him to keep Yugoslavia outside the Soviet Bloc, and war between the Warsaw Pact and Yugoslavia seemed all but inevitable.
+- According to this article from Cracked, Nikita Khrushchev might have prevented a war by being a friendly, sentimental drunk.
+Josip Broz Tito had gotten into a serious tiff with Josef Stalin, which led him to keep Yugoslavia outside the Soviet Bloc, and war between the Warsaw Pact and Yugoslavia seemed all but inevitable.
 Even after Stalin's death in 1953, tensions remained high; when the Soviet and Yugoslav governments arranged a summit meeting in Belgrade in May 1955, the Yugoslavs expected it to be a meaningless farce and set things up so that the Soviet delegation would get drunk in public and embarrass themselves.
 Get drunk in public they did...but embarrass themselves?
 On the contrary, Khrushchev got all lovey-dovey and started kissing everyone in sight, and heartily encouraged Tito and the Yugoslavs to get drunk with him at a lavish party at the Soviet embassy, at which Khrushchev kept telling Tito, "Josya, quit being so angry!
 What a thin-skinned one you are!
 Drink up and let bygones be bygones."
 The conference ended a huge success and Soviet-Yugoslav tensions were resolved (although Yugoslavia never did join the Pact, they were at least talked out of making a Bomb).